-These consolidated financial statements have been prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") issued by the Hong Kong Institute of Certified Public Accountants (the "HKICPA"), accounting principles generally accepted in Hong Kong and the applicable disclosures required by the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited and by the Hong Kong Companies Ordinance.
+These consolidated financial statements have been prepared in accordance with HKFRSs issued by the HKICPA, accounting principles generally accepted in Hong Kong and the applicable disclosures required by the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited and by the Hong Kong Companies Ordinance.

-These consolidated financial statements have been prepared under the historical cost basis except that certain properties are measured at fair values.
-These consolidated financial statements are presented in Hong Kong Dollars ("HK\$") and all values are rounded to the nearest thousand except when otherwise indicated.
+The consolidated financial statements have been prepared under the historical cost convention, as modified by the revaluation of investment properties and convertible bonds which are carried at their fair values.
+The consolidated financial statements are presented in Hong Kong dollars ("HK\$") and all values are rounded to the nearest thousand except when otherwise indicated.

 The preparation of the consolidated financial statements in conformity with HKFRSs requires the use of key assumptions and estimates.
-It also requires the management of the Group ("Management") to exercise its judgments in the process of applying the accounting policies.
-The areas involving critical judgments and areas where assumptions and estimates are significant to these financial statements, are disclosed in note 5 to the consolidated financial statements.
+It also requires the management of the Group to exercise their judgments in the process of applying the accounting policies.
+The areas involving critical judgments and areas where assumptions and estimates are significant to these consolidated financial statements, are disclosed in note 5 to the consolidated financial statements.

-The significant accounting policies applied in the preparation of these financial statements are set out below.
+The significant accounting policies applied in the preparation of these consolidated financial statements are set out below.